openspending/community.openspending.org/blog/_posts/2012-09-17-participatory-budgeting-finland.md

 status: publish
 ---

-**This post is written by [Raimo Muurinen](https://twitter.com/ra__mu) and [Henri Ahti](https://twitter.com/HenriAhti) who are taking a lead on one of Finland’s first Participatory Budgeting (PB) projects “[osallistuvabudjetointi.fi](http://osallistuvabudjetointi.fi/)”.
+**This post is written by [Raimo Muurinen](https://twitter.com/ra__mu) and [Henri Ahti](https://twitter.com/HenriAhti) who are taking a lead on one of Finland’s first Participatory Budgeting (PB) projects “[osallistuvabudjetointi.fi](http://osallistuvabudjetointi.fi/) with Helsinki City Library.
 The post comes just as we prepare for Tiago Peixoto’s (aka [@participatory](https://twitter.com/participatory)) keynote and talk on [how to involve citizens in the budget making process](http://okfestival.org/participatory-budgeting/) at OKFestival.**

-## How did osallistuvabudjetointi.fi get going?
+## How did the project get going?

 In April 2012, the Finnish innovation fund [Sitra](http://www.sitra.fi/en) organized [the first participatory budgeting process in Finland](http://www.sitra.fi/artikkelit/2012/osallistuva-budjetointi).
 As a result, among few others, a new PB project was elected to receive funding.
 [Helsinki City Library](http://www.lib.hel.fi/en-GB/) users now have the chance to plan and decide projects for the upcoming new [central library](http://keskustakirjasto.fi/en/).